-The moment you want to do better than this you need to prepare your material.
+The moment you want to do something snappier than this you need to prepare your material.
 Write it out in MS Word or Google Docs and separate each section out onto a new page.
 Save As a PDF file and now you only need to press the forward arrow to get to the next page (not whilst speaking please).

 2. Perform the Material

 This is where many people trip up and think they can just wing it.
 See above.
-I am winging it and while I can kinda get away with it, because I have so much domain understanding, it is dull and unfocused.
+I am winging it and while I can kinda get away with it, because I have so much domain understanding, it is somewhat unfocused.
 Most people want something with better pacing and much more sparkle.

 It doesn’t take a lot.
-You just need to know your material, believe in it and then do a bit of practice so it comes out nicely with minimal mistakes.
+You just need to know your material, believe in it, and then do a bit of practice so it comes out nicely with minimal mistakes.
 Let your flow find you.
 It will as soon as you stop pushing.

 Then you Record it.
-All you need is a quiet room and bit of good microphone technique.
+All you need is a quiet room and a bit of good microphone technique.